Zhanpeng1202/SpatialReasoner/README.md

 ## 📰 News

+- **2025-06-11:** We have released the training/evaluation scripts and all associated data.
+  - The main instruction tuning dataset, which includes training data for VSiBench and VSTiBench, is available on Hugging Face at [Journey9ni/VLM-3R-DATA](https://huggingface.co/datasets/Journey9ni/VLM-3R-DATA).
+  - The test set for VSTiBench can be found at [Journey9ni/vstibench](https://huggingface.co/datasets/Journey9ni/vstibench).
 - **2025-06-06:** VLM-3R data processing pipeline (including for VSiBench & VSTiBench) released.
   - **Note:** The data generation code for the `route plan` task in VSiBench is still being organized and is not yet open-sourced.
 - **2025-06-03:** VSiBench evaluation code released.